-Stating conclusions is easy; good fact articulation is not.
-To make matters more difficult, experts may testify that officers often experience sensory deprivation in use of force encounters.
-Tunnel vision and auditory exclusion are two common physiological reactions to a perceived threat.
-But officers should still try to tell their story with the sights and sounds they remember.
-While it may be impossible to recall exactly what the suspect said, the officer may still remember, "The suspect screamed at me"; that "his face was beet red"; and that "he clenched his fists, like a boxer."
+Officers may experience tunnel vision, auditory exclusion, and memory loss in stressful situations, but they must paint the picture with the sights and sounds they remember.
+While it may be impossible to recall exactly what the suspect said, the officer may still remember "He screamed at me and clenched his fists, like a boxer."

-15.1.4 There is no "20/20" Hindsight in an Objective Test.
+21.1.4 The "No 20/20 Hindsight" Rule